magic282/One-Key-L2TP-IKEV2-Setup/README.md

 The l2tp VPN supports IKEv1, IKEv2, etc.

-So iOS, Windows desktop version, Android are all supported, esp the 1% Windows Phone user :)
+So iOS, Mac OS, Windows and Android are all supported, esp the 1% Windows Phone users :)

 About how to use it, please check the [ref3] part 4.